helicopter-1/ondo-v1/Developer.md

 - Deployer: The admin for the following roles.
-While this could also be the DAO or a multi-sig account, we felt having this allowed some seperation from pure governance issues.
+While this could also be the DAO or a multi-sig account, we felt having this allowed some separation from pure governance issues.
 For example, we could grant another team the deployer role, giving them the ability to create strategies independently of Ondo.